-This article answers the question: what do angel investors look for when investing in entrepreneurs?
+So, what do angel investors look for when investing in entrepreneurs and how can you attract one to your business?

 The fundamentals of angel investing

-They might work alone or be part of a network.
-They might have the resources to invest millions of pounds – like the UK’s most famous angel investor, Alan Sugar – or perhaps ‘only’ a few thousand.
+Angel investors either operate alone or as part of a syndicate.
+They may have many millions of pounds to invest – like the UK’s most famous angel investor, Alan Sugar – or perhaps just a few thousands.

-Either way, they are looking for ambitious entrepreneurs who represent a safe bet.
-The prospect of making a fortune is always balanced by the (strong) possibility that they will lose their money, so they will always choose investments carefully.
+Either way, they are looking for ambitious entrepreneurs who want to grow quickly.
+They understand that the prospect of making a fortune is always balanced by the possibility that they’ll lose their money, so they’ll always choose investments carefully.

 What do angel investors look for?

 One question is permanently lodged in the minds of angel investors: will I see my money again?
-From this single query springs dozens of smaller considerations about the who, what, where, when and why of each opportunity.
+From this single query springs dozens of smaller ones, from the makeup of your team, to the speed of business growth.

-Only by answering all their questions in a positive and convincing manner will business owners persuade investors to open their wallets.
+Only by answering all their questions convincingly will business owners persuade investors to open their wallets.

-Perhaps surprisingly, the first factor most angel investors assess is the business’ leadership.
+Perhaps surprisingly, the first factor most angel investors assess is the leadership team.
 They want to know who is driving the enterprise forward and will inspect evidence that they are competent and trustworthy.

-On a more prosaic level, they also want to know that you are approachable, communicative, and easy to work with.
+On a more mundane level, they also want to know that you are approachable, communicative, and easy to work with.
 Your character is therefore an essential piece of the puzzle.

 The product or service

 It might seem odd, but the actual product or service is not always a high priority for business angels seeking investment opportunities.
-It’s true that many focus on specific sectors – usually ones of which they have experience – but beyond that they are more interested in success metrics than what your widget actually does.
+It’s true that many focus on specific sectors – usually ones of which they have experience – but they tend to be more interested in success metrics than what your widget does.

 That said, it’s usually important for investors to understand the product or service and how it benefits customers, so be prepared to justify its existence.
 A honed elevator pitch is a must: you wouldn’t buy a book with a vague synopsis on the cover, the same applies to buying businesses.